vanjoe/ORCA/README.md

 ### `VCP_ENABLE` (default = 0)

-Enable the Vector Coprocessor Port (VCP); this connects to VectorBlox's proprietary Lightweight Vector Extensions (LVE).
-A value of 1 enables the 32-bit variant of the VCP instructions, while a value of 2 enables both 32-bit and 64-bit VCP instructions (no other 64-bit instructions are supported even when `VCP_ENABLE` is set to 2).
+Enable the Vector Coprocessor Port (VCP); this connects to VectorBlox's proprietary Lightweight Vector Extensions (LVE) or Matrix Processor (MXP).
+A value of 1 enables the 32-bit variant of the VCP instructions, while a value of 2 enables both 32-bit and 64-bit VCP instructions.

 ### `ENABLE_EXT_INTERRUPTS` (default = 0)